coyotespike/coyotespike.github.io/_posts/2017-01-16-Foam Rolling for Gold.md

 nofollow: false
 ---

-Strength training is important to life.
 When I was younger, I used to train without doing any maintenance, a bad mistake.
 No strength movement should be learned or practiced without also learning and practicing the accompanying maintenance skill.

 These skills include balanced strength training, flexibility training, and other mobility training, especially rolling on foam rollers or tennis/lacrosse